 - 4.1 The Norfolk Historic Environment Record is a comprehensive record of historic data and it contains information and documents relating to historic landscapes, buildings, archaeological sites and ancient monuments.
-At Dec 2009 North Norfolk had the following:

-- 2261 Listed Buildings, comprising:

-- 95 Grade I

-- 203 Grade II Star

-- 1963 Grade II

-- 102 Locally Listed Buildings

-- 54 Listed Buildings are recorded on the 'Buildings at Risk Register.'

-- 81 Conservation Areas covering 10,423 hectares in total

-- 83 Scheduled Ancient Monuments

-- 33 Historic Parks and Gardens
+Currently, North Norfolk has the following: - 2260 Listed Buildings, comprising: - 94 Grade I - 203 Grade II Star - 1963 Grade II - 222 Locally Listed Buildings - 50 Listed Buildings are recorded on the 'Buildings at Risk Register' (last known figure) - 81 Conservation Areas covering 10,423 hectares in total (last known figure) - 83 Scheduled Ancient Monuments (last known figure) - 34 Historic Parks and Gardens (last known figure)

-Source: Conservation & Design Department, NNDC 2009
+(Source: Conservation & Design Department, NNDC, 2012)

-- 4.2 One building was added to the Buildings at Risk Register during the monitoring period (The Old Rectory at Blakeney) but the main change since last year is the addition of Locally Listed Buildings.
-Government policy allows Councils to draw up lists of locally important buildings which make a valuable contribution to the local scene or local history but which do not merit national listing.
-These Locally Listed Buildings are given protection through Core Strategy policy and over the last year the Council has identified 102 locally listed buildings which have been approved by Development Committee in association with a series of Conservation Area appraisals. - 4.3 The Council is currently undertaking Conservation Area Appraisals and management proposals for its 81 Conservation Areas.
-The purpose is to define what makes up the special character and sense of place in these areas and the appraisals look at topography and landscape setting, history, buildings, settlement form, important views and activities and uses, steetscape, green spaces and trees.
+- 4.2 Government policy allows Councils to draw up lists of locally important buildings which make a valuable contribution to the local scene or local history but which do not merit national listing.
+These Locally Listed Buildings are given protection through Core Strategy policy and over the last year the Council has identified 222 locally listed buildings which have been approved by Development Committee in association with a series of Conservation Area Appraisals. - 4.3 The Council is currently undertaking Conservation Area Appraisals and management proposals for its 81 Conservation Areas.
+The purpose is to define what makes up the special character and sense of place in these areas, with the appraisals looking at topography and landscape setting, history, buildings, settlement form, important views and activities and uses, streetscape, green spaces and trees.
 Negative features that detract from the special qualities of the area are identified and management recommendations for protection and enhancement of the area proposed.
-In the period to April 2010 five Conservation Area appraisals had been adopted (Aldborough, Holt, Melton Constable, Mundesley and North Walsham).
-The target is for 25% of Conservation Areas to be covered by appraisals.
-At the moment there is 24% which includes draft appraisals in addition to those that have been adopted.
+In the period between March 2010 and April 2012, two Conservation Area appraisals have been adopted (RAF Coltishall and Fakenham).
+The target is for 30% of

+Conservation Areas to be covered by appraisals, increasing by 5% each year.
+The figure currently stands at 30% which includes draft appraisals, in addition to those that have been adopted.